-Your vacation periods is when you can work full time, are the period when you are not required to be studying.
+Your vacation period is when you can work full time, are the period when you are not required to be studying.

 Different work restrictions apply to postgraduate students and postgraduate research.

-- You are allowed to work a maximum of 20 hours a week during term time and full time during the Christmas, Easter and Summer vacation only.
+- You are allowed to work a maximum of 20 hours a week during term time and full time during the Christmas and Easter vacations only.

-- Once you've completed all elements of your degree and are waiting for your results then you will be able to work full time for a maximum of four months or until your Tier 4 visa expires, whichever is the earliest.
+- Once you've completed all elements of your degree and are waiting for your results then you will be able to work full-time for a maximum of four months or until your Student visa expires, whichever is the earliest.

 Postgraduate research students